 top of page

-Take out the garbage and the recycling which should not be too hard.
+Take out the garbage and the recycling which should be too hard.

-More difficult will be items that you want to donate and the items to sell.
-They need to get out of the house so that they do not talk their way back in
+A bit more challenging will be items that you want to donate and the items to sell.
+They need to get out of the house so that they do not talk their way back in.
+Ask me how I know that one.
+Don’t just move them to the trunk of your car to drive around with for months either.
+Find out through your contacts who can benefit from your stuff.

 For the items that you want to sell, you’ll need to figure out what platform you want to sell them on, take the necessary photos, write descriptions, decide on a price and shipping costs.
 Once you know how much effort it will take, some items might move to the donation list.

 Containers can be project boxes, plastic containers, rubbermaid tubs.
-Try to eliminate by type or by size.
+Try to eliminate one type or more.
 Your space will be easier to organize if items are stored in the same type of container no matter how much is inside them.
 Clear and stackable is best.

 Bags might be cloth or plastic.
 Again, try and eliminate the sizes that are less useful.